dolbeysystems/fusion-cac-web-docs/content/general-user-guide/accessing-accounts/_index.md

 ### {{%icon icon="magnifying-glass"%}} MRN Search

 The MRN Search field allows users to search accounts by MRN.
+The grid will display MRNs that match the search.

 ![MRN Search](MRNSearch.png)